deepshard/get-started-with-hyphae/GettingStarted/README.md

    cp -r GettingStarted/Template path-to-your/app-directory
    cd path-to-your/app-directory
    ```
-   open your directoey with your choice of IDE (VSCode, Cursor etc.)
+   open your directory with your choice of IDE (VSCode, Cursor etc.)

 2. **Understand the Template Files**